Radioactive waste safety frequently asked questions

 How much radioactive waste does Australia produce each year?

 Australia produces a very small quantity of low and intermediate level radioactive waste.
-Each year, less than 40 cubic metres (m³) of low level and less than 5 m³ of intermediate level radioactive waste are generated in Australia.
+Each year, approximately 40 cubic metres (m³) of low level waste and approximately 5 m³ of intermediate level radioactive waste are generated in Australia.
 This is the equivalent volume of a shipping container.
 High level radioactive (HLW) waste is not stored or disposed of in Australia.

 How is radioactive waste being currently managed in Australia?

 Currently, radioactive waste is being stored at multiple sites around Australia.
+Some jurisdictions have dedicated waste storage facilities to manage their waste.
 The two ways in which radioactive waste are generally managed are 'concentrate and contain' or 'dilute and disperse', the former for mainly solid waste and the latter for most liquid and gaseous waste.

 Is disposing of radioactive waste safe for the public and the environment?